darvein/ansible-kubernetes/README.md

 kitchen verify
 ~~~~

+If you take a look into `.kitchen.yml` you will find that Kitchen will run 2 centos7.2 servers: a kubernete master and a kubernete node1 demo.

 ### Running using ansible-playbook command line
 You can also run this playbook directly on the servers by using __ansible__ command line commands.